 Garlic cloves: You will need 4 garlic cloves to add while boiling the chicken.
 Add six finely chopped garlic cloves to the soup.

 Fresh parsley or cilantro: Add one quarter cup of finely chopped parsley.
 However, if you don't have fresh parsley on hand, you can use fresh cilantro instead of.
 Lebanese people use fresh cilantro to make Molokhia.

-Bay leaves: It has a unique aroma that help lighten up a hearty chicken broth.
+Bay leaves: It has a unique aroma that helps lighten up a hearty chicken broth.
 In this recipe, you will need three bay leaf to the chicken broth.

-Cardamom pods: Add two cardamom pods to the water before boiling chicken.
+Cardamom pods: Add two cardamom pods to the hot water before boiling the chicken.
 It gives an authentic flavor to the chicken broth.